NH native // College of Charleston graduate // Boston, MA

 Ultimately, however, America was calling me home.
 While some might dread it, I missed the “hustle and bustle” of daily life–the sense of urgency and purpose that jolts me out of bed in the morning.
 I missed the suede boots I bought in Italy and my go-to sushi place in Charleston.

 I had a renewed motivation and determination to jump into my professional life and that’s exactly what I’ve done.
-I moved to Medford, MA with my boyfriend of three years and am now a Brand Communications Intern at Cone Communications in Boston.
+I moved to Medford, MA with my boyfriend of four years and am now a publicist at Regan Communications in Boston.

 Through my blog, I hope to provide insights and advice for millennials and young professionals like myself who are striving to succeed, while juggling relationships, friends, finances, and physical and mental health.